Aerodynamics and Fluid Mechanics | Engineering

 Digital USD Citation

 Jacobitz, Frank G. and Sarkar, Sutanu, "The Effect of Nonvertical Shear on Turbulence in a Stably Stratified Medium" (1998).
-Engineering Faculty Publications.
+School of Engineering: Faculty Scholarship.
 5.